holidays/definitions/doc/SYNTAX.md

 Before version v1.1.0 of the original ruby gem the compliance with ISO 3166 was not as strict.
 There might be cases where an existing region symbol does not match the ISO standard.

-Non-standard regions (e.g. `ecbtarget`, `federalreserve`, etc) must be all one work, just like a normal region.
+Non-standard regions (e.g. `ecbtarget`, `federalreserve`, etc) must be all one word, just like a normal region.
 They must not use underscores or hyphens.

 #### `formal`/`informal`